 Free downloadable song book

-Who the Yamaha YPT260 61-Key Portable Keyboard is Most Suitable For
+Who the Yamaha YPT 260 is Most Suitable For?

 The Yamaha YPT260 61-Key Portable Keyboard is designed for beginners, with the included Yamaha Education Suite and a number of features to make it easy to learn the piano with no prior experience.
 It's also a great choice for piano teachers, who can use the duo mode and learning suite to give or enhance lessons.However, even though it is an entry-level keyboard, the ability to adjust the eq, transpose chords, and enjoy a wide selection of sounds and backing tracks still provide plenty of advantages as one grows as a musician.
 These features enable it to grow along with the player, providing more complexity and capabilities over time.

-What's Included with the Yamaha YPT260 61-Key Portable Keyboard?
+What's Included with the Yamaha YPT 260 Keyboard

 The Yamaha YPT260 61-Key Portable Keyboard comes with a music stand, a power adapter, and a downloadable song book.